-10 Canadian festivals and events that heat up each winter
+Canadian winter festivals that heat up each year

 Winter up north gets a bad rap, but really, it’s one of the most exciting times to travel in Canada.
 As the days get shorter and the weather gets colder, Canadians and travellers alike see the change in seasons as the perfect backdrop to some of the country’s best festivals and events.
 Here are some of the top spots across the country to party in your snowsuit this winter.